 Does it fit properly, or has it warped, or fallen on its hinges?
 If it cannot be closed properly this should be reported.
 Please close the door securely when you leave and take a moment to look at it.

-There should be report cards in the bothy.
-Please fill one in after your visit and send it off.
 We welcome reports to let us know that everything is in good order.
 The information will be passed to the MO.